rsk0117/rsk0117.github.io/index.md

-# Welcome to Rachel Sukhyun Kim's GitHub Page!
+# Welcome to Sukhyun Kim's GitHub Page!

 Hello, this is Sukhyun Kim.